Lakeview High School (Battle Creek, Michigan)

 The name Lakeview reportedly comes from a teacher that was looking out a window of the first Lakeview school and decided that there was a "Lake view".

 Academics

 Lakview High School offers many options of education for students.
-In the 2020–2021 school year students have the option to attend in-person two days per week or the Lakeview Virtual Academy.
-Students can take select classes at the Calhoun Area Career Center, Michigan Virtual High School, and Math and Science courses at the Battle Creek Area Mathematics and Science Center.
-Lakeview High School also offers 21 Advanced Placement courses.
+In the 2020–2021 school year, students had the option to attend in-person two days per week or the Lakeview Virtual Academy.
+Students could take select classes at the Calhoun Area Career Center, Michigan Virtual High School, and Math and Science courses at the Battle Creek Area Mathematics and Science Center.
+Lakeview High School offers 21 Advanced Placement courses.
 Students are also allowed to take college courses, most commonly with Kellogg Community College, through dual enrollment.

 Athletics

 Lakeview offers 15 sports during the fall, winter, and spring.